mobiaqua/igep-x-loader/ISEE_README.txt

 * Support Kernels 2.6.35 and 2.6.37
 * Added support for boot a ARM binary executable
 * Support for Numonyx, Micron & hynix POP memories
+* This software must be build with compilers from 4.5.1

+[NEW in this Version]

+* Added Memory test feature
+* Added some boot information
+* New read_nand_cache function optimized for load from NAND

 2.2 Issues & Limitations
 ------------------------